-Many women face difficult challenges and responsibilities that may overlap or conflict, causing stress that can affect their health.
-Stress can arise out of difficulties at home, in relationships, and in the workplace.
-Family "well-being" includes stable relationships and the ability to fulfill essential roles in the home, child rearing values and practices, and the mental and physical health and development of every family member.
-Researchers are trying to determine which workplace conditions influence employees' experiences of conflict between work and family roles.
-Researchers also are studying the effects of job stress on spouses and on marriage, and how parents' working conditions may affect their parenting and their children.
+Many women face difficult challenges and responsibilities that may overlap or conflict.
+These cause stress that can affect their health.
+Stress can come from troubles at home, in relationships, and in the workplace.
+Family well-being includes stable relationships and the ability to fulfill essential roles in the home.
+This also includes child-rearing values and practices, and the mental and physical health and development of every family member.
+Researchers are trying to figure out which workplace conditions influence employees' experiences of conflict between work and family roles.
+Researchers also are studying the effects of job stress on spouses and on marriage.
+And how parents' working conditions may affect their parenting and their children.

 Emotional stress can lead to the following: